 The Project on Middle East Democracy (POMED) is led by a diverse group of individuals brought together by their desire for change in American foreign policy that facilitates the growth of democracy in the Middle East.

-Arwa Shobaki (firstname.lastname@example.org) is POMED’s Director of Development and Communications.
+Arwa Shobaki is POMED’s Director of Development and Communications.
 Arwa has over eight years of experience working on Middle East and North Africa rights-based initiatives with various organizations including the IOM, ABA Rule of Law Initiative, Club of Madrid, and the International Commission of Jurists; her work has taken place in Morocco, Jordan, Tunisia, Egypt, Bahrain, Yemen, the UAE and Saudi Arabia.
 She has monitored elections in Bosnia & Herzegovina and Morocco and most recently completed a summer associate position with the Center for National Security Studies.
-She holds a BS in Anthropology, MA in Middle Eastern Studies, a law degree, and is currently completing an LLM in Law & Government.
+Arwa holds graduate degrees in Middle Eastern studies and law.
 Arwa began her career as a Peace Corps Volunteer in Mnayn Seraat al Qarqa, Mauritania.